yousef8/ibn-elsayed-blog-const/README.md

 🌍 [اقرأنى بالعربية](README.ar.md)

-- This repository is a fork of the [AstroPaper](https://github.com/satnaing/astro-paper) theme, enhanced to support internationalization (i18n).
+This repository is a fork of the [AstroPaper](https://github.com/satnaing/astro-paper) theme, enhanced to support internationalization (i18n).

-- Builds upon the original AstroPaper theme to integrate i18n functionality.
+The fork Builds upon the original AstroPaper theme to integrate i18n functionality.

-- I18n integration is implemented using [Astorjs i18n routing](https://docs.astro.build/en/guides/internationalization/)
+I18n integration is implemented using [Astorjs i18n routing](https://docs.astro.build/en/guides/internationalization/)

-- As I'm a native Arabic speaker, I made sure the i18n integration supports RTL languages (etc Arabic, Persian,...).
+As I'm a native Arabic speaker, I made sure the i18n integration supports RTL languages (etc Arabic, Persian,...).

-- If god wills, the branch will maintain synchronization with the original [AstroPaper](https://github.com/satnaing/astro-paper) theme.
+If god wills, this fork will maintain synchronization with the original [AstroPaper](https://github.com/satnaing/astro-paper) theme.

-- Does not modify the original theme’s UI; it solely adds i18n support.
+This Fork does not modify the original theme’s UI; it solely adds i18n support.

 ## Table Of Contents